Douglas Jardine, PhD, LMFT

 Welcome!
 My clients say I am a good listener and very focused.
 They say they can really count on me to help them reach their goals.

-I am a licensed Marriage and Family Therapist (LMFT), and Arizona Board of Behavioral Health Approved Supervisor of associate-level therapists (LAMFT, LAC), and workshop leader, with more than two decades’ experience working with individuals, couples, and groups.
-I am experienced working with individuals and couples of different sexual orientations, cultural backgrounds and religious beliefs.
+I am a Licensed Marriage and Family Therapist (LMFT) with more than 25 years’ experience working with couples, individuals and groups.
+I am also an Arizona Board of Behavioral Health Approved Supervisor of associate-level therapists (LAMFT, LAC) and other therapists who require additional training and supervision.
+I lead workshops on couples’ skills.
+And I am experienced working with couples and individuals of different sexual orientations, cultural backgrounds and religious beliefs.

 A graduate of Columbia College at Columbia University, I did my graduate work at Arizona State University.
 I also taught at ASU as a Faculty Associate for ten years.
 In addition to my training as a Marriage and Family Therapist, I earned a Ph.D. in the Sociology of Aging, Illness and Health and a Graduate Certificate in Gerontology.